Hemanth-002/design-patterns/README.md

 object changes state, all of its dependents are notified and updated automatically.

+1. Strive for loosely coupled designs between objects that interact.\

+# Chapter - 3

+The Open-Closed Principle:
+   Classes should be open for extension, but closed for modification.

+The Decorator Pattern:
+   The Decorator Pattern attaches additional responsibilities to an object dynamically.
+   Decorators provide a flexible alternative to subclassing for extending functionality.

+   extends -- Inheritance of class  ________|>

+   implements -- Implementation of interface -------|>

+   HAS-A -- interface inside class  _________>

+# 2 Chapter - 2

+The Observer Pattern defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.

 1. Strive for loosely coupled designs between objects that interact.